 In Poland, the communists came to power in 1944/1945.
 However, this People’s Republic had a special status within the member countries of the Warsaw Pact, for the regime had to obtain the population’s catholic majority to keep influence.

 During the first years the development of state-church relationship was difficult to forcast.
-Therefore the Holy See transferred special authority rights to the Primate, Augustyn Cardinal Hlond, as well as to his successor, Stefan Cardinal Wyszyński.
+Therefore the Holy See transferred special authority rights to the Primate, Augustyn Cardinal Hlond, as well as to his successor, Stefan Cardinal Wyszyński, who has been beatified on September 12, 2021.
 Both of them had the right to proclaim bishops in case of need without asking for Roman placet before.

 However, clandestine bishop’s consecrations only were necessary for the former German east and meanwhile Polish west territories.
 The Holy See did not recognize the new boundaries until the German east treaties of 1972, while the Polish government insisted Roman appointments of regular ordinaries for this regions.
 Therefore, Primate Wyszyński considered it sensefull to nominate some secret bishops on April 26, 1951, to guarantee pastoral needs: